-Environmental and / or social characteristics
+Environmental and/or social characteristics

-Does this financial product have a sustainable investment objective?
-Sustainable investment means X NO • YES an investment in an economic activity that contributes to It will make a minimum of sustainable XIt promotes Environmental/Social (E/S) an environmental or investments with an environmental characteristics and while it does not have social objective, provided that the as its objective a sustainable investment, it objective: % investment does not will have a minimum proportion of 10.0 % significantly harm of sustainable investments any environmental or social objective with an environmental objective in in economic activities that qualify as and that the economic activities that qualify as environmentally sustainable under investee companies environmentally sustainable under the the EU Taxonomy follow good governance EU Taxonomy practices. in economic activities that do not with an environmental objective in The EU Taxonomy is qualify environmentally economic activities that do not qualify as as a classification sustainable under the EU Taxonomy environmentally sustainable under the system laid down in Regulation (EU) EU Taxonomy 2020/852, establishing a list of with a social objective environmentally sustainable economic activities.
-It will make a minimum of sustainable It promotes E/S characteristics, but will That Regulation does not include a investments with a social objective: % not make any sustainable investments list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Does this financial product have a sustainable investment objective? •• □Yes •• ⊠No S will make a minimum of ustainable investments with an nvironmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % in economic activities that qualify as environmentally sustainable under the Taxonomy.
+EU with an environmental objective in economic activities that qualify as environmentally sustainable under the EU in economic activities that do not qualify as environmentally sustainable under the EU - with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a sociobjective:% -1 with a social objective t promotes E/S characteristics, but will not nake any sustainable investments